Welcome to The Playground!

 Much like with every other sport or art, practice always makes a difference for the better.
 Even in acting, practice can make a world of difference.
 All auditioning directors favor a well-trained actor over a newbie, so starting your acting training young has its own benefits.

 It relies on upon how you characterize success.
-One estimation is student retention – 80 % of our students agree to take another course when their initial one finishes.
-Another estimation could give students life’s aptitudes – on the off chance that we inquired as to whether they feel better arranged for success in life and do they have the instruments they have to succeed, then our success rate is 100%.
+80 % of our students agree to take another course when their initial one finishes.
+Another estimation could give students life’s aptitudes – on the off chance that we inquired as to whether they feel better arranged for success in life and do they have the instruments they need to succeed, then our success rate is 100%.
 Numerous agents and film directors agree as they keep on referring their customers and their children to our acting classes.
 Nonetheless, it is critical to note that we can’t promise your child or little girl will have an agent or acting work in the wake of finishing the acting program.

-The Young Actors’ Conservatory provides its students with the right tools to enable them to succeed in life.
+The Playground provides its students with the right tools to enable them to succeed in life.
 Some of the benefits you can expect are better speaking ability, better listening skills, improved reading comprehension, improved school performance, but most of all a major increase in self-confidence.

 Can I earn a living as an actor?

-For a beginner to start earning as an actor can take up to years of patience and hard work.
+For a beginner to start earning as an actor will take years of patience and hard work.
 Success in the acting industry is highly unpredictable.
 Even the most talented individuals might find themselves without any acting job for quite some time.
 It takes a fine blend of practicing auditioning techniques, appearance, attitude, and luck to start earning in the acting industry.

 What are the costs of your programs?

 The cost and duration of each of our program is different.
-Please call for pricing information.
+The starting price is $2,000 for 6 months.

 Do I need prior experience to apply?

-We can only teach a portion of what you need to know to become an actor which is exactly why we are looking for students with talent, imagination, and passion for acting.
+We can only teach a portion of what you need to know to become an actor which is exactly why we’re looking for students with talent, imagination, and passion for acting.
 If you are motivated, enthusiastic, and are committed to learn acting then you are eligible to train here.